 Temporary Closure of the Road S120 in the Marula Region

 The road S120 (Steilberg Loop) will be temporarily closed from Monday, 19 September to 17 October 2016.
 The closure is due to maintenance work that had to be conducted in that road.

 - The Big 5

 - Fish Eagle

 - Baobab & Marula Trees

-- 20th February 2017 - Media Release: Twelve new emerging tuskers named in the Kruger National Park roads re-open for tourists
+- 21st May 2017 - Media Release: Twelve new emerging tuskers named in the Kruger National Park

-- 8th February 2017 - Media Release: Wimpy staff on strike in Kruger National Park advises the public on the Malaria prevention
+- 17th May 2017 - Media Release: Kruger National Park advises the public on the Malaria prevention

 Have a question?
 Why not ask on the forums?